 - Infants < one year old with hemodynamically significant congenital heart disease (consultation with a cardiologist is recommended).

 - Infants with pulmonary abnormalities or neuromuscular disease that compromises respiratory secretions.

 - Infants < two years of age with profound immunocompromise.

 The AAP and our Infectious Disease service recommend prophylaxis beginning in November and ending in March with a maximum of five doses.
 April doses are not recommended.

 Monthly prophylaxis should be discontinued in anyone who develops breakthrough RSV hospitalization.
 Prophylaxis is not recommended for prevention of RSV nosocomial disease.
 The benefits of prophylaxis for infants with cystic fibrosis or Down syndrome have not been established.

-Additional information about eligibility and seasonal scheduling for RSV prophylaxis can be found on the AAP's web site.
+Additional information about eligibility and seasonal scheduling for RSV prophylaxis can be found on the AAP's website.

-Beginning in November, we shall initiate RSV prophylaxis in the Special Care Nursery as a first dose prior to discharge for infants of 32 weeks gestation or less, expected to go home between November and March.
-For these infants, we shall try to notify you at time of discharge of their treatment eligibility and the date of their first dose.
-We shall not routinely give an inpatient dose to otherwise low-risk infants of 33 to 35 weeks.
+Beginning in November, we shall initiate RSV prophylaxis in the NICU as a first dose prior to discharge for appropriate infants expected to go home between November and March.
+For preterm infants, we will inform medical providers at discharge of their treatment eligibility and date of their first dose.
+Whenever possible, we will give the first dose of 15 mg/kg 2 to 4 days before anticipated discharge.